Malcolm Atterbury: Theatre

 Atterbury was a devoted theatre actor.
 He owned and operated two theatres in the Adirondack Mountains of New York, the Tamarack Playhouse in Lake Pleasant, New York and the Albany Playhouse Co. in Albany.
 He also appeared on Broadway in the original cast of One Flew Over the Cuckoo's Nest, as Scanlon.

 Film

 Atterbury is perhaps best known for his uncredited role in Alfred Hitchcock's North by Northwest (1959), as the rural man who exclaims, "That plane's dustin' crops where there ain't no crops!"
-Four years later, Atterbury appeared as the Deputy in Hitchcock's The Birds (1963).
+Four years later, Atterbury appeared as the deputy in Hitchcock's The Birds (1963).
 He further appeared in such films as I Was a Teenage Werewolf (1957), Crime of Passion (1957), Blue Denim (1959), Wild River (1960), Advise and Consent (1962), and Hawaii (1966).
 His last film was Emperor of the North Pole (1973).

 Television

 Atterbury made frequent appearances on television.
-He was cast in five episodes of CBS's Perry Mason during the late 1950s and early 1960s, playing the role of murderer in three of the episodes such as Sam Burris in the 1957 episode, "The Case of the Angry Mourner".
+He was cast in five episodes of CBS's murder mystery series Perry Mason during the late 1950s and early 1960s.
+Three times he played the murderer.
+He played Sam Burris in the 1957 episode, "The Case of the Angry Mourner".